Cardinality: Alternative and additional axioms

 Around the turn of the 20th century, set theory turned to an axiomatic approach to avoid rampant foundational issues related to its naive study (cf. ').
 The most common axiomatic set theory used today is Zermelo–Fraenkel set theory (ZFC).
 In this system, the relevant axioms include: the Axiom of Infinity, stating roughly "there is an infinite set", specifically, a set with cardinality of the natural numbers $\N$; the Axiom of power set, which says that, for any set $A$, the powerset $\mathcal P(A)$ also exists; and the Axiom of Choice, explained below.
 ZFC has been criticized both for being too strong, and too weak.
 Similarly, there are many "natural extensions" of ZFC studied by set theorists.
 Thus, there exist many alternative systems of axioms each of which has implications to the standard theory of cardinality discussed above.

 Without the axiom of choice

-Illustration of the axiom of choice, with each set represented as a jar and its elements represented as marbles.
+For any infinite collection of "jars of marbles," the axiom of choice allows one to choose exactly one marble from each jar.

 The Axiom of Choice (AC) is a fundamental principle in the foundations of mathematics which has seen much controversy in its history.
-Roughly, it states that given any collection of non-empty sets, it is possible to construct a new set by choosing one element from each set, even if the collection is infinite.
-In many cases, a set created by choosing elements can be made without invoking the axiom of choice.
-But it is not possible to do this in general, in which case, the axiom of choice must be invoked.
+Informally, it states that given any collection of non-empty sets, it is possible to construct a new set by choosing one element from each set, even if the collection is infinite.
+The controversy over AC had mostly to do with the nature of how it chose these elements.
+Whereas most axioms seem to describe what sets are or allow one to construct explicit sets, AC does not tell you which set you have constructed, just that such a choice function exists, leaving the constructed set implicit.
+It is hardly controversial to modern mathematicians.
+However, because of its unique historical controversy it is often given special treatment not given to other axioms that basic proofs which use it ought to call it out.

-If the Axiom of Choice is assumed to be false in ZF, it has several implications: